gofynd/fdk-cli/README.md

 - You must have installed [Nodejs](https://nodejs.org/en/download/package-manager) version 16.X.X or higher version, if you don't already have it.
 -  Optional Prerequisites
 	- Maven (To use `fdk extension init` for java extension initialization)
-	- pip (To use `fdk extension init` for python extension initialization)